Fassi angered by 2-shot penalty for slow play at Women's PGA - WTMJ

 And then that birdied turned into a bogey.

-Fassi was penalized two shots when a rules official informed her that she had taken 50 seconds for her second shot into the par 5 over water, 20 more than she was allowed.
+Fassi was penalized two shots when a rules official informed her she had taken 50 seconds for her second shot into the par 5 over water, 20 seconds more than she was allowed.

+Fassi was furious, and that was before she realized it caused her to miss the cut.

+Two birdies late in the second round by Lauren Kim moved the cut to 2-over 146, knocking out Fassi and 13 other players from the weekend.

 The former NCAA champion from Mexico concedes there are limits and she went over them.
-She just wishes common sense would go along with a stopwatch.
+Even so, Fassi wishes common sense would go along with a stopwatch.

 “I’m not a slow player,” she said.
 “I went for it in two.
 Like, it’s not an easy decision.
 There’s a lot going on.
 The wind was changing.
 I was in between clubs.
 It wasn’t a stock number, that it was a no-brainer.
 So I did take more time on the second shot, but I told the rules official that there has to be some common sense that I don’t think existed on this occasion.”